jerbarnes/multibooked/README.md

 Copyright (C) 2018, Jeremy Barnes

-Licensed under the terms of the GNU General Public License, either version 3 or (at your option) any later version.
+Licensed under the terms of the Creative Commons CC-BY public license.
 A full copy of the license can be found in LICENSE.txt.